The best electric secateurs and pruners in 2026 – as tested by our experts

 If you’re thinking of investing in one, consider the following points first:

 - What size branches will they cut?
 Powered pruners can cut anything manual secateurs can, and some.
-Most cut at least 25mm but will cut wider, you just need to make a few cuts at wider stems to get through them.
-Many also offer a choice of smaller cutting widths, which is useful to save battery power and time as there’s no need to wait for the blade to open fully with each cut.
+Most cut at least 25mm, but will cut wider; you just need to make a few cuts at wider stems to get through them.
+Many also offer a choice of smaller cutting widths, which is useful to save battery power and time, as there’s no need to wait for the blade to open fully with each cut

 - Are they easy to use?
 Most need a little time to master and use various methods of holding down buttons or triggers to open and close the blades or change widths, utilising beeps and lights to help you.
-Clarity of manuals varies and although they’re not as easy to use as simply picking up a pair of manual secateurs they’re simple, once you’ve worked it out.

 - Are they heavy?
 The battery alone adds extra weight, and as this takes its toll if pruning for a while or above head height, it’s worth looking for pruners with a smaller battery if strength is an issue.
-Battery size can also impact use, getting in the way if you’re working in congested or confined spaces.
+Battery size can also impact use, getting in the way if you’re working in congested or confined spaces

 - Are they safe?
 Powered pruners are very sharp and capable of cutting not just branches but fingers incredibly quickly.
 As well as taking extra care when using them, many pruners have additional features for safety.
 Trigger control progressive cutting gives you the option of instantly releasing a cut if you need to, but if you’re concerned about little fingers finding them, look for models that have a blade cover at the very least, or a carry case in which you can lock them safely away.
-Some of the pruners we tested didn’t close, which isn’t ideal if they’re left lying around as the blades are still very sharp.
-Always remove the battery when not in use and store them well out of reach.
+Some of the pruners we tested didn’t close, which isn’t ideal if they’re left lying around, as the blades are still very sharp.
+Always remove the battery when not in use and store them well out of reach of children.

 - Are they worth the money?
 Powered pruners are expensive, but they do make pruning incredibly quick and easy.
-Most cut through even thicker stems effortlessly so if you do have a lot of regular, repetitive pruning to do they’re a good investment, despite costing as much or more than a small lawnmower.
-If you simply need a pair to help you manage occasional pruning jobs the cheaper, basic models like the Vonhaus will also do the job.
-All the pruners in this review include the battery and charger but many can be bought solo if you already own other tools in their battery system, which will save you money.
+Most cut through even thicker stems effortlessly, so if you do have a lot of regular, repetitive pruning to do, they’re a good investment, despite costing as much or more than a small lawnmower.
+If you simply need a pair to help you manage occasional pruning jobs, the cheaper, basic models like the Vonhaus will also do the job.
+All the pruners in this review include the battery and charger but many can be bought solo if you already own other tools in their battery system, which will save you money

 How we tested electric pruners and secateurs